danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part3.md

 When the class instance is initialized, it will automatically run the `__init__()` method, which will utilize any variable passed into it during initialization.
 Notice how we still have to initialize the local variable with a value in the class definition, which is then replaced during the `__init__()` method. `__init__()` is one of a series of special methods that classes can implement to achieve different functionality.
 The rest of these are beyond the scope of this class, but you can find a more thorough description of these, as well as other aspects of classes, in the [Python documentation](https://docs.python.org/2/tutorial/classes.html).

 This concludes our very basic overview of Python and the fundamental elements of computer programming.
-To test your knowledge, please clone the [week-1 repository from Github]() and complete the programming assingment by working directly in the 'week-1.py' file.
+To test your knowledge, please clone the [week-1 repository from Github]() and complete the programming assignment by working directly in the 'week-1.py' file.
 This assignment will test your knowledge of some of the basic ideas covered in this week's tutorials.
 Make sure to submit a pull request on your completed assignment before the deadline.